jdunkerley/jdunkerley/AWS Developer.md

     - AWS provide some standard one (Ubuntu)
     - Can be any image
 - Shortened logs in console, full logs in CloudWatch
+- To access VPC resources need to add VPC-specific configuration

 ## Code Deploy
 - Deploy to EC2, on-premise of Lambda